arthsmiller/foodpicker/readme.md

 ## A webapplication to help you choose your next takeout and by tracking your taste

 ### ToDo's (prioritized):
-- plan scoring system (what action gives how many points etc)
-- new order attribute: delivery driver found place without help
+- new order attribute: delivery driver found place without help (add to scoreSystem)
 - Page for individual restaurants
   - Editing of restaurant details
 - dashboard